← Back to App

 What should I do if a check returns NON_COMPLIANT?

-Can I run a check before the session starts?
+Can I run a check ahead of the session as a planning step?

 Interstate Compacts